If you’ve registered a domain at Zyro, you can find it on the Domains page in your Zyro dashboard.

-The nameservers also indicate where the domain's DNS zone is managed from.
+The nameservers always indicate where the domain's DNS zone is managed from.
 In the example above, the domain is registered at Hostinger but pointed to Cloudflare's servers.
 It means that the domain's DNS zone is also managed from Cloudflare.
 Therefore, if one needs to add or remove specific DNS records (A, CNAME, MX, TXT, etc.), they'd need to do that at Cloudflare, despite the fact that the domain is registered at Hostinger.